justinloveless/github-to-ide/CHROME_WEB_STORE_SETUP.md

 📋 SETUP REQUIRED

 After installing the extension, you'll need to install a small native helper that communicates with your IDE.
+Installation is simple:

+Run this command in your terminal: npx gh2ide

+Or get your personalized command from the extension options page.
 The extension provides:
-• A simple one-click command to copy and paste into your terminal
+• Interactive CLI that guides you through setup
-• A "Test Connection" button to verify everything is working
+• "Test Connection" button to verify everything is working
 • Clear status indicators showing when setup is complete

+Requires Node.js 16+.
 Full setup instructions are available on the options page.

 🔒 PRIVACY & SECURITY